RULES OF CONDUCT

 Examples include but are not limited to: disruptive use of radios, CD or DVD players, cell phones, or other electronic devices; running, blocking aisles, making loud noises, throwing things, pushing and shoving, misusing library property, or misusing restrooms; and encroachment into staff work areas or unauthorized use of staff resources.

-- Using library electronic resources to access, disseminate or print constitutionally protected speech or in violation of copyright laws.
+- Using library electronic resources to access, disseminate or print constitutionally protected materials which is in violation of copyright laws and/or resource licensing agreements.
 Complying with this rule is the responsibility of the user.

 - Engaging in threatening or harassing behavior, or causing physical or emotional harm.
 Harassing behavior is deliberate and/or repeated behavior that is not welcome or creates a hostile environment on library premises or in communication (e.g. telephone, e-mail, FAX, written) with staff.